croquet/croquet-react/docs/tutorials/3_1_React_Mondrian_Player_Count.md

 RootModel.register("RootModel");
 ```

-This model has two attributes:
+This `RootModel` contains two attributes:

-- `painting`: It stores the `Painting` model we created in the previous tutorial.
+- `painting`: Stores the `Painting` model we created in the previous tutorial.
-- `users`: It stores a set of `viewId`s that are connected to this session.
+- `users`: Stores a set of `viewId`s representing connected users.
   We opted to store these values instead of a simple count because it gives us more information that may be useful in the future.

 These attributes are initialized in the [init](../croquet/Model.html#init) method.